scottmx81/quick-start-connectors/gdrive/README.md

 1. `GDRIVE_SEARCH_LIMIT` - Number of results to return.
 Default is 10.
 2. `GDRIVE_FOLDER_ID` - ID of the folder to search in.
 If not provided, the search will be performed in the whole drive.

+## Caching

+This connector has an optional caching feature, which will cache the documents it downloads from Google Drive.
+This will prevent the same documents from being downloaded repeatedly when a user continues a conversation on the same topic, or multiple users are asking questions related to the same documents.

+By default, the caching feature is not enabled.
+To enable it, set the env var `GDRIVE_CACHE_TYPE` to either:

+* `memory` - to cache the documents in the Python process itself using TTLCache from cachetools.
+* `redis` - to cache the documents in Redis.

+When using caching, the following env vars are also available:

+* `GDRIVE_REDIS_HOST` - Redis host to connect to
+* `GDRIVE_REDIS_PORT` - Redis port to connect to
+* `GDRIVE_REDIS_DB` - Redis database number to connect to
+* `GDRIVE_CACHE_MAXSIZE` - Maximum number of documents to store in the TTL cache when using TTL cache
+* `GDRIVE_CACHE_EXPIRE_TIME` - The number of seconds to cache documents for, with either Redis or TTL cache

 ## Development

 Create a virtual environment and install dependencies with poetry.
 We recommend using in-project virtual environments: